HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/seax.md

 ## Countering

-- As with all melee weapons, the best way to avoid them entirely is to keep your distance and use a gun designed for mid or long range combat to kill them.
+- As with all melee weapons, the best way to avoid them entirely is to keep your distance and use a gun designed for mid or long-range combat to kill them.
  - Use a high-DPS weapon like the [Flues](/weapons/guns/flues) to shoot down the Seax user approaching you if you can't escape.